OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 docker build -t inventory:1.0-SNAPSHOT inventory/.

-We have provided script to start the application in Docker containers.
+Next, use the provided script to start the application in Docker containers.
 The script creates a network for the containers to communicate with each other.
-It also creates containers for **Kafka**, **Zookeeper**, and all of the microservices in the project.
+It also creates containers for Kafka, Zookeeper, and the microservices in the project.
+For simplicity, the script starts one instance of the system service.

 Start the application

+`cd ../scripts/`

 `./scripts/startContainers.sh`

-# Test the application
+# Testing the application

-Once the application is up and running, you can access the application by making a **@GET** request to the **inventory** endpoint.
+After the application is up and running, you can access the application by making a GET request to the **/systems** endpoint of the **inventory** service.

 To access the **inventory** microservice, use the **inventory/systems** URL, and you see the CPU **systemLoad** property for all the systems.